np-aosullivan/adk-weather-agent/README.md

     ```bash
     adk web
     ```
 3. The terminal will output a URL (usually `http://127.0.0.1:8000`).
-Open this in your browser and select the weather_agent from the dropdown menu to interact with the agent.
+Open this in your browser and select the agent from the dropdown menu to interact with the agent.

 ## 💬 Example Interactions